iovisor/iovisor-ovn/README_STANDALONE.md

 # IOVisor-OVN Standalone Installation

-This alternative way of using IOVisor-OVN is intended to provide a fast and easy way to test the different IOModules.
+This alternative way of using IOVisor-OVN is intended to provide a fast and easy approach to test the different IOModules.

 ## Installation
 This guide includes the instructions to install *bcc, go, hover* and *iovisor-ovn*.